 - Shasta, from C. S. Lewis's The Horse and His Boy is one.
 He was abducted by an Evil Chancellor, lost in the middle of a naval battle between the Chancellor's forces and the royal navy, and then was taken in by a fisherman.
 Later he finds his true family and grows into Cor, King of Archenland.

 - Discworld: Captain Carrot Ironfoundersson was orphaned as an infant, then raised by dwarves, before eventually travelling to Ankh-Morpork to become a city guard.
-He turned out in face to be the rightful 'eir to the throne, and from all appearances he'd be damned good at it, what with his essential king-ness meaning the entire city, horrible selfish jerks to a human, actually like him.
-But he really doesn't want to be king, and the man in charge doesn't want a king, and Sam Vimes, his boss really doesn't want kings.
+He turned out in fact to be the rightful 'eir to the throne, and from all appearances he'd be damned good at it, what with his essential king-ness meaning the entire city, horrible selfish jerks to a human, actually like him.
+But he really doesn't want to be king, and the man in charge doesn't want a king, and Sam Vimes, his boss, really doesn't want kings.
 So he isn't the king, and everyone is happy.
 Well, everyone within reason.

-- Aegon Targaryen, a.k.a. the Young Griff, a.k.a. the Walking Spoiler in A Song of Ice and Fire, supposedly an orphan and an adopted son of an exiled knight.
+- Aegon Targaryen, a.k.a. the Young Griff, a.k.a. the Walking Spoiler in A Song of Ice and Fire, is supposedly an orphan and the adopted son of an exiled knight.
 The orphan part is completely true, though.
 He is well aware of who he really is, and his adoptive father is preparing to put him on the throne.

 - Slackjaw from Dishonored.
 He was raised by a whore and the heart reveals that he is actually a prince, but that he'll never know.